 During the alleged “unlawful” meeting, Bolton recorded the session, as documented in another video recorded by Stephens.
 All done inside the locked Chambers.
 Since there was no city staff or Charter officers present, Gilliams asked everyone to record the meeting.

 During Stephens’ recording, you can hear him say, “Pssst, here come the police!”
 Mauti and Gilliams quickly adjourned the meeting, and people left the Chambers as soon as the police entered the building.

 Two days later, there was a press conference held by Gilliams at City Hall, declaring he was the new mayor.
 Next to Gilliams, showing their support, was Bolton, Stephens, and Bedea.

-Bolton stood next to Gilliams as he declared that he was the Mayor of Sebastian.
+In the photo above, Bolton is seen standing next to Gilliams while Stephens was behind him.
+Both Bolton and Stephens were there to support Gilliams as he declared to be the Mayor of Sebastian.
 Then she tried to stand in the way of citizens who chanted “Lock Them Up.”
 Citizens voiced their opposition and didn’t recognize Gilliams as their mayor from a shady meeting they felt was a “coup” attempt.

 The entire press conference was a disgrace and an embarrassment to the city.